 Call A Pittsburgh Estate Planning Attorney For Help

-When you call Temple & Frayer Law Office, our team will work closely with you to make beneficiary designations that are in accordance with your estate planning documents.
+When you call Temple & Frayer Law Office, our team will work closely with you to make beneficiary designations that are in accordance with your estate planning documents and consider the rules and regulations of the IRS.
 This will help to ensure that your goals and objectives for your estate planning will be met.
-If these beneficiary designations are not created with an understanding of the IRS rules and regulations, then the payments to beneficiaries may not be paid out as you wish.
-In some cases, the payments to beneficiaries have to be accelerated and paid out completely within five years after death.
-Proper estate planning can help you avoid this so that payments from your retirement plans may be stretched out over the life of your children and grandchildren.
+In some cases, the payments to beneficiaries must be paid in full within five years after death.
+Proper estate planning can help you avoid this so that your loved ones can benefit from your retirement plans throughout their lives.
 This will lower the applicable income taxes for them and defer the massive income taxes that would come if all of the payments were to be paid up front.